stuburger/yafl/packages/docs/docs/tutorial.md

 </TabItem>
 </Tabs>

 So what's going on here?
-Notice is that we're importing and using yafl's `useField` hook.
+Notice is that we're importing and using Yafl's `useField` hook.
 This hook returns a tuple that can be destructured to pull out a fields "input" props (the first value) that can be spread over your inputs.
 The second value contains form state and utility functions that are made available for convenience.
 You can read more about the `useField` hook [here](./usefield)